yarisvt/tyk-docs/tyk-docs/content/tyk-heroku.md

 The Deploy screen displays the various deployment methods and pipelines you can use with your app.
 ### Metrics
 Depending on your account, you can see various metrics for your Tyk deployed app.
+### Activity
+The Activity screen gives you a history of all activity relating to your app.
+### Access
+From the Access screen, you can see the list of current collaborators, and you can add new collaborators if necessary.
+### Settings
+From the Settings page, you can see the Config Variables by from the "Reveal Config Vars" button.
+![Reveal Vars][6]

+You can edit existing vars or create new ones from this screen.
+The Settings screen also displays Info, Buildpack, Domains and Certificate, and Transfer Ownership.

+You can also take your app offline by turning Maintenance Mode on.

+You can also delete your app from this screen if required.